isc-projects/kea/doc/guide/dhcp4-srv.rst

    that the raw sockets will be used!
 The use of raw sockets to handle the traffic from the directly connected clients is currently supported on Linux and BSD systems only.
-If the raw sockets are not supported on your particular OS, the server will issue a warning and fall back to using IP/UDP sockets.
+If the raw sockets are not supported on the particular OS in use, the server will issue a warning and fall back to using IP/UDP sockets.

 In a typical environment, the DHCP server is expected to send back a